Importance-Based Token Merging for Efficient Image and Video Generation: Conclusions

 }

 \maketitlesupplementary

-In~\cref{sec:additional_results}, we present more qualitative comparisons, results on preserving output structure, and experiments with varying diffusion inference steps.
+In~\cref{sec:additional_results}, we present more qualitative comparisons, empirical evidence on the relationship between CFG and token importance, results on consistency models, results on combining our method with orthogonal diffusion acceleration techniques, and experiments with varying diffusion inference steps.
 In~\cref{sec:additional_exp_settings}, we provide more details about our experimental settings.
 In~\cref{sec:limits}, we discuss the limitations of our method.
 In~\cref{sec:prompts}, we provide the prompts used to generate qualitative results.
 We also include a supplementary video for comparisons on text-to-video generation.